Dholydai/writerz-with-an-attitude/README.md

 All of my compact keyboards are in the new case now, as is the ambidexterous 60 percent variant.

-My sister (a Qwerty touch typer) evaluated a TKL.
+My sister (a Qwerty touch-typer) evaluated a TKL.
 As a result of her critique:

 1. The TKL is scrapped for new full-sized variants, 106-key and 109-key.
 2. The Jumbo and Maximus use the Elite-Pi.
 It has 25 PIOs that allow for Num Lock and Caps Lock LEDs.